 With a long-haul flight like this, I tend to think about it a little bit differently.
-When you know you’re in it for the long haul (pardon the pun!), you really do prepare yourself.
-Almost in a sub-conscious manner.
+When you know you’re in it for the long haul (pardon the pun!), you really do prepare yourself, in a sub-conscious manner.

 It’s a bit like going on a weekend break away.
-Packing a small bag with a few toiletries, you know it’s only a weekend and it will fly by.
-Oh gosh, there goes that pardoning of the pun again!
-Just try and make the most of the time you’ve got!
+Packing a small bag with a few toiletries, you know it’s only a weekend and it will fly by, (oh gosh, there goes that pardoning of the pun again!), trying to make the most of the time you’ve got.

 When searching for flights, I use a comparison site initially, such as Skyscanner.
-This gives an idea of prices and also has the facility to look at block weeks or months.
-Therefore, giving an indication of the cheapest dates, for your departure airport and destination.
+This gives an idea of prices and also has the facility to look at block weeks or months, giving an indication of the cheapest dates for the departure airport and destination.
 This is really useful, if you are flexible with dates.

 We’re flexible when it comes to departure airport.
 Our closest is Manchester, but there is less choice departing from here.
 By the way, there are no direct flights to NZ from the UK, incase you are wondering.

-We have flown from Heathrow.
-Finding this fairly simple and the choice of flights is huge, in comparison to Manchester.
+We have flown from Heathrow, this is fairly simple and the choice of flights is huge, in comparison to Manchester.

-Prices also tend to be cheaper.
-However, you do have to factor in transport costs and, maybe, an overnight hotel.
+Prices also tend to be cheaper, although, you do have to factor in transport costs and, maybe, an overnight hotel.
 Also, the drive down to Heathrow itself or the cost of an internal flight.

-Whichever airport we choose for departure.
-Often we book a one-way car hire, to pick up locally and drive to the airport ourselves.
-It’s super easy dropping off and a shuttle bus takes you straight to departures.
+Whichever airport we choose for departure, we usually book a one-way car hire, to pick up locally and drive to the airport ourselves.
+It’s super easy and a shuttle bus takes you straight to departures.
 If you book in advance, there’s usually a good deal to be had too.

 Usually, we choose a route dependent on Airline and price.
 We like a good Airline and we like a good price even more!
 Equally as important for us, is a flight with just one stop.
 Preferring a short transit between that stop and the second leg, but making sure it’s not too short!!
 We don’t want to be worrying about missing a connection!